Reprinted from Jacobin by David Sirota on October 7, 2020.

 To help their corporate donors boost profits and stock prices, Donald Trump and Republican lawmakers have pushed hard to force workers back into unsafe workplaces.
 During the pandemic, the GOP has brushed off science and reopened economies, demanded liability shields for employers, ended special pandemic unemployment relief, helped Amazon block a worker safety initiative, and encouraged states to punish workers who don’t return to their jobs.

 For those forced back to COVID-19–infected workplaces, the Trump administration has weakened the agency that is supposed to be policing workplace safety.
-And now a new study shows the results: death rates spiked almost immediately after workers pleaded with that agency to help, but were likely ignored.
+Had this specific agency taken adequate measures, such as introducing stringent measures, providing proper training (similar to the osha training in Atlanta), as well as putting the safety and wellbeing of their employees first, they might have been able to reduce the mortality rate.
+And now, a new study shows the results: death rates spiked almost immediately after workers pleaded with that agency to help, but were likely ignored.

 The analysis of Occupational Safety and Health Administration (OSHA) data comes from researchers at Harvard, Boston Children’s Hospital, and the Massachusetts Department of Public Health.
 It shows that “there is a correlation between OSHA complaints and COVID-19 mortality” – in specific, COVID-19–related complaints to the agency “are correlated with [COVID-19–related] deaths 17 days later.”